 Thirty square mile extreme southern tip of Jefferson County transferred to Park County.

 Small town of Lakeside incorporated.

 Crown Hill Cemetery established.
 Tower of Memories built in 1926-1948.

 "M" emblem for the Colorado School of Mines placed on Mount Zion by students, faculty, and a train of burros.
 Designed by Joe O'Byrne.

 Lakeside Amusement Park opens.

-Mother Frances Xavier Cabrini purchases Lookout Mountain property above Jackson Gulch on which she built a summer home for Denver orphans.
-The stone house was completed in 1914.
+Mother Frances Xavier Cabrini purchases Lookout Mountain property above Jackson Gulch on which she builds a summer home for Denver orphans.
+The stone house is completed in 1914.